DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Abstract

 \section{Abstract}

 Current approaches to multi-agent cooperation rely heavily on centralized mechanisms or explicit communication protocols to ensure convergence.
-This paper studies the problem of distributed multi-agent learning without resorting to explicit coordination schemes.
-The proposed algorithm (DM$^2$) leverages distribution matching to facilitate independent agents' coordination.
-Each individual agent matches a target distribution of concurrently sampled trajectories from a joint expert policy.
-The theoretical analysis shows that under some conditions, if each agent optimizes their individual distribution matching objective, the agents increase a lower bound on the objective of matching the joint expert policy, allowing convergence to the joint expert policy.
-Further, if the distribution matching objective is aligned with a joint task, a combination of environment reward and distribution matching reward leads to the same equilibrium.
-Experimental validation on the StarCraft domain shows that combining the reward for distribution matching with the environment reward allows agents to outperform a fully distributed baseline.
-Additional experiments probe the conditions under which expert demonstrations need to be sampled in order to outperform the fully distributed baseline.
+This paper studies the problem of distributed multi-agent learning without resorting to centralized components or explicit communication.
+It examines the use of distribution matching to facilitate the coordination of independent agents.
+In the proposed scheme, each agent independently minimizes the distribution mismatch to the corresponding component of a target visitation distribution.
+The theoretical analysis shows that under certain conditions, each agent minimizing its individual distribution mismatch allows the convergence to the joint policy that generated the target distribution.
+Further, if the target distribution is from a joint policy that optimizes a cooperative task, the optimal policy for a combination of this task reward and the distribution matching reward is the same joint policy.
+This insight is used to formulate a practical algorithm (\textsc{dm$^2$}), in which each individual agent matches a target distribution derived from concurrently sampled trajectories from a joint expert policy.
+Experimental validation on the StarCraft domain shows that combining (1) a task reward, and (2) a distribution matching reward for expert demonstrations for the same task, allows agents to outperform a naive distributed baseline.
+Additional experiments probe the conditions under which expert demonstrations need to be sampled to obtain the learning benefits.